suffolklibraries/sljekyll/_events/stowmarket-2017-09-23-src-presentation-a-l.md

 ---

 Children who have completed this year's Summer Reading Challenge are invited to pick up their medals and certificates from the mayor of Stowmarket.

+There will also be face painting from 10am-12pm courtesy of the Friends of Stowmarket Library.